21 Back Exercises at Home for Bigger & Stronger Back

 Tips

-• Lower back muscles take a long time to recuperate.
-Therefore, heavy deadlifts should be done once a week.
+• The lower back muscles take a long time to recuperate; therefore, heavy deadlifts should only be done once a week.

 4. Dumbbell Floor Pullover